FlowFuse/website/src/handbook/development/releases/planning.md

 # Planning

+This page provides a comprehensive overview of the planning processes and procedures that guide our product development at FlowFuse.
+As a continuously evolving software, FlowFuse employs a structured planning method to ensure timely releases, both for the FlowFuse Cloud and for our self-hosting users.

-Instructions for creating a release are [here](./process.md).
+Instructions for creating a NPM package release are [here](./process.md).

+Our planning process is continuously evolving as we find the best way to accommodate both a growing team and an expanding set of requirements for how and what we deliver.

 ## Cadence

 FlowFuse is continuously released to FlowFuse Cloud, and every four weeks, on a Thursday, it is packaged for users who are self-hosting FlowFuse.
 We track packages using GitHub Milestones.
 We use GitHub issues for planning work in an iteration.
 Issues are continuously scheduled by the PM.

-Our planning process is continuously evolving as we find the best way to accommodate both a growing team and an expanding set of requirements for how and what we deliver.

-## Planning & Priorization
+## Planning & Prioritization

+The planning process is continuous, allowing the engineering team to consistently release new functionalities.

+- **Step 1:** Backlog prioritization and refinement.
+Based on customer feedback, input from the FlowFuse team, and all stakeholders, issues are continuously raised and prioritized [in our Backlog](#product-backlog-board).

+- **Step 2:** Assignment to the [Development Board](#development-board) `To-Do` Section.
+Once an issue is refined, the PM continuously assigns issues to the Development Board's `To-Do` Section.
+This is the first indication that this particular item is planned and will be the one of the next items for the `Up Next` section.
+It also signals the engineering and UX team to raise any open design or architectural clarifications if required.

+This section should include a maximum of 40 [effort estimation points](#effort-estimation).

+- **Step 3:** Assignment to the [Development Board](#development-board) `Up Next` Section.
+This section is most relevant for the engineering team because it includes the issues which should be picked up next.
+The issues should generally be ready for pickup.

+The `Up Next` should always be filled with enough items for the engineering team to pick up a new item after other issues are [successfully developed](#defining-done) and a maximum of 4 single issues.

 ## UX Planning

  Every four weeks this meeting is conducted between the Product Manager (PM) and the Head of User Experience (UX), it is designed to discuss and identify potential UX issues and requirements that need to be addressed in the upcoming iteration.
 The goal is to be proactive in identifying and resolving UX-related challenges before the start of the development phase.

  See also ['In Design' Deliverables](#in-design-deliverables)

-### Release Day

-- Release day, details see [here](./process.md).

 ## Issues